Home

 Where and How to Hunt Missouri Rabbits

 Rabbits live where food meets cover.
 Hunt the edges — brush piles, fencerows, overgrown field borders, blackberry tangles, and the weedy margins of crop fields.
+Cottontails are densest across northern Missouri, where farm ground laced with cover holds big numbers; swamp rabbits hold in the bottomland thickets and wet timber along the big rivers in the south.
 Kick brush piles and walk the thickest cover slowly, pausing often; the pauses are what make a nervous cottontail bolt.

 The season saves its best for last.
 After the first hard frosts thin the cover and a fresh snow makes tracks and shapes obvious, late-January rabbits hold tight and the shooting is at its finest.
 Dress for briars, move in a zig-zag, and keep your safety on until the rabbit clears the cover.